izzeddin62/alu-higher_level_programming/SQL_more_queries/README.md

 ### tv_genres.name
 list all genres not linked to the show Dexter
 ### 101-not_a_comedy.sql
 lists all shows without the genre Comedy in the database hbtn_0d_tvshows
+### 102-rating_shows.sql
+lists all shows from hbtn_0d_tvshows_rate by their rating.